PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/carriers-listing.md

 # Carriers listing

-The "Carriers" page presents a list of all the current carriers.
-From here it's possible directly change their status, indicate if shipping is free or not, and change their position when presented to the customers.
+The "Carriers" page displays a list of all the current carriers.
+From here, it's possible to directly change their status, indicate if shipping is free or not, and change their position in the front office.

 ## Call to action